lareza-farhan-wanaghi/dicoding-microservices-submission-3/readme.md

    kubectl apply -f .
    ```

-7. Check for errors from the pod logs to ensure correct deployment and integration:
+7. Check the pod logs for any errors to ensure correct integration of the application with RabbitMQ:
    ```bash
    kubectl logs $(kubectl get pods -l app=order-service -o jsonpath="{.items[0].metadata.name}")
    ```